 Best Method to Check R Version in RStudio?

-Consequently, this information can aid in tracking dependencies and maintaining consistency across projects, ensuring reproducibility.
+Consequently, this information can aid in tracking dependencies and maintaining consistency across our projects, ensuring reproducibility.
 However, platforms like Binder are better for an even higher level of reproducibility.
 All in all, such platforms capture both R version and package dependencies in shareable, interactive environments.
 However, when a quick confirmation of the R version suffices, the version

 function or checking RStudio’s GUI during startup is the most efficient method.